Kyriosity/read-write/README+/software/tests/asDrive/README+/!TestDrive-Big_Watershed.md

 But the de-abbreviation raised another doubt: where's _Design_? &mdash; I actively searched by <kbd>**T&thinsp;D&thinsp;D**</kbd> and fairly retrospected the found&nbsp;...<sup>🙋</sup>

 Presentations and lectures favored _development_ with _design_ as a natural<sup>🌵</sup> spin-off, not much bothering about distinction and some exploited both terms interchangeably.
-Books and tutorials inclined more toward techniques, patterns, and testing frameworks.
+Books and tutorials showed up inclined to techniques, patterns, and testing frameworks.

-<div align="right"><sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.<br />There must be better findings, and there could be better alternating conclusions.</sub></div>
-<p align="right"><sup>🌵</sup> <sub><b>Natural</b> since any complete snippet can't escape design or must fit into the given.</sub></p>

 Test-driven Development, fine for discourses, bootcamps, and `class`<samp>es</samp>, and encouraging to start features, didn't set forth for me to design just a mediocre project: hypothetical or tried.

-The evolutionary design [wasn't the easy answer](../../../ArcDeco/README+/01.Rationale/README.md) either.
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.
+There must be better findings, and there could be better alternating conclusions.</sub>\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🌵</sup> <sub><b>Natural</b> since any complete snippet can't escape design or must fit into the given.</sub>

 <div align="center"><ins>The initial </ins><mark><b><code>O&thinsp;R</code></b></mark><ins>-question was answered first </ins><code><b>A&thinsp;N&thinsp;D</b></code><ins> and then refined to </ins><code><b>X&thinsp;O&thinsp;R</b></code><ins>&thinsp;.</ins></div>.